 What are plum blossoms?

-Like sakura flowers, the small pretty flower comes in different varieties but typically plum blossoms have 5 petals, no leaf stalks and have a sweet fragrance.
+Like sakura flowers, the small pretty flower comes in different varieties but typically plum blossoms have 5 petals, no leaf stalks, and a sweet fragrance.
 They come in colors ranging from white to dark pink, with most of them colored pink.
-The plum blossom is said to symbolize perseverence, as they have the ability to bloom in the cold.
+The plum blossom is said to symbolize perseverance, as they have the ability to bloom in the cold.

 When do plum blossoms bloom?

 Plum blossoms start to bloom earlier than sakura do.
-The plum blossom season in Japan is generally from mid-February until the end of March, but can differ from region to region.
+The plum blossom season in Japan is generally from mid-February until the end of March but can differ from region to region.
 Because they blossom earlier than sakura, for many people this is the mark of the arrival of spring and warmer weather.
-Please have a look at each place below for an idea of the plum blossom forecast 2022.
+Please have a look at each place below for an idea of the plum blossom forecast for 2023.

 Difference between cherry blossoms and plum blossoms